 Days 2-5: Day Hikes in Rocky Mountain National Park

-We’ll start with day hikes, which will help us acclimate to the elevation and prepare us for more challenging hikes later in the trip.
-We might hike Flattop Mountain, Sky Pond and Emerald Lake, or traverse Chapin, Chiquita and Ypsilon peaks.
-On these hikes, we’ll average between five and seven miles per day, enjoying beautiful viewpoints, lakes and snowfields along the way.
+We’ll start with a number of day hikes, which will help us acclimate to the elevation and prepare us for more challenging hikes later in the trip.
+We might hike Flattop Mountain, Sky Pond, and Emerald Lake, or traverse Chapin, Chiquita, and Ypsilon peaks.
+On these hikes, we’ll average between five and seven miles per day, enjoying beautiful viewpoints, lakes, and snowfields along the way.

 Our backcountry hike will take us along snowy mountain ranges and through alpine meadows covered in wildflowers.
-We’ll average five miles per day and travel as a self-sufficient group.
-We’ll learn backcountry skills, Leave No Trace principles and camping basics near beautiful and peaceful high mountain lakes.
+We’ll spend three days on the trail, averaging five miles per day and traveling as a self-sufficient group.
+We’ll learn backcountry skills, Leave No Trace principles, and camping basics near beautiful and peaceful high mountain lakes.

 Days 9 & 10: Raft the Arkansas River

 Next, we’ll turn to the Arkansas River for two days of exciting, fun rapids (perfect for beginners!).
 In between, we’ll get to camp next to the river, enjoying the peace of a rocky beach.

 Our final challenge is hiking one of Colorado’s stunning summits.
 After two weeks of hiking at elevation, we’ll be ready.
 We’ll rise early, hoping to summit by late morning and return to camp in the early afternoon — a fitting end to our adventure in the Rockies.